 Doctors use a variety of techniques to determine what a brain tumor looks like both before and during surgery.
 Specialized images can be generated that shows what functions the brain tissue near the cancer is responsible for.
 Generating images both before and during surgery can increase the likelihood that extensive tumor removal can be achieved while avoiding these critical areas.

 Before surgery, the location of the brain tumor in relation to other structures and blood vessels must be determined as precisely as possible.
 To achieve this, a variety of tests are performed.
 These may include:

 - Angiography (to map blood vessels)

 Using the information obtained from these tests, the surgeon can plan and even rehearse the operation in order to obtain optimal results.
 Evaluation of outcomes in elderly patients who had undergone surgery for brain tumors indicates that those who underwent preoperative MRI experienced better outcomes than those patients who were not evaluated with MRI before surgery.

 The scans taken before surgery yield a great deal of information, but they don’t always provide the precision needed to avoid critical areas of the brain during the operation.
 Sophisticated mapping techniques can improve the safety and effectiveness of surgery by locating the exact areas of the brain responsible for speech, comprehension, sensation, or movement.
-Brain mapping is also used to help identify the margin of the tumor and to differentiate between tumor, swelling (edema), and normal tissue.

 Techniques for brain mapping include: